ethereum/ethereum-org-website/src/content/developers/docs/bridges/index.md

    - Bridges alone might not be enough. dapps might need DEXs to offer more functionality such as cross-chain swaps.

 4. **Integrating multiple bridges –** This solution solves many problems associated with integrating a single bridge.
-However, it also has limitations, as integrating multiple bridges is resource-consuming and creates technical and communication overheads for developers – the scarcest resource in crypto.
+However, it also has limitations, as integrating multiple bridges is resource-consuming and creates technical and communication overheads for developers—the scarcest resource in crypto.

 5. **Integrating a bridge aggregator –** Another option for dapps is integrating a bridge aggregation solution that gives them access to multiple bridges.
 Bridge aggregators inherit the strengths of all the bridges and thus are not limited by any single bridge’s capabilities.
 Notably, the bridge aggregators typically maintain the bridge integrations, which saves the dapp from the hassle of staying on top of the technical and operational aspects of a bridge integration.